tgve/app/Python/README.md

-## Serving your own data via Python (using Flask)
+## Serving the app via Python (using Flask)

-The two `tgve*.py` scripts provided in this repository is the bare examples of running a Flask app with the React (TGVE) application as the root application.
+The two `tgve*.py` scripts provided in this folder show how to a Flask app with the React (TGVE) application as the root application.

 If you have your Python virtual environment setup with Flask installed + NodeJS with either npm or yarn setup, then: